 The problem, of course, is that you still can see other sheets.
 You’re being directed to a specific one, but can still click on any of them.
 So, while easier to use, it’s not that secure.

-It’s also not an altogether intuitive method of sharing one sheet, because you’re going to need to find the “gid” — and because it’s hard to explain to someone what you did.
+It’s also not an altogether intuitive method of sharing one Google Sheet because you’re going to need to find the “gid” — and because it’s hard to explain to someone what you did.